As an Amazon Associate I earn from qualifying purchases.

 Dietary adaptations

-• Vegan protein pancakes.
-Replace the egg with one flaxseed egg or with 1 small mashed banana, and use dairy-free Greek yogurt.
-Additionally, be sure to choose plant based protein powder such as soy or pea protein.
+• Vegan – Replace the egg with a flaxseed egg or with 1 small mashed banana, and use dairy-free Greek yogurt.
+Additionally, choose plant based proteins like GMO-free soy or pea protein.

-• Gluten-free protein pancakes.
-This recipe is naturally gluten-free, as it uses no flour.
-However, you’ll need to pick a gluten-free protein powder such as whey concentrate or casein.
+• Gluten-free – This recipe is gluten-free, if your oat flour is certified gluten-free.
+Just pick a gluten-free protein powder like whey concentrate or casein.

 Thick, soft protein pancakes stacked high, perfect for a healthy, macro-friendly breakfast.

-• Use full fat Greek yogurt.
-Greek yogurt with at least 5% fat or higher makes the pancakes soft and fluffy.
-If you use nonfat Greek yogurt, they may dry out and become rubbery—especially when combined with whey protein.
+• Use full fat Greek yogurt – Greek yogurt with at least 5% fat or higher makes protein pancakes fluffy and soft.
+With nonfat Greek yogurt, they may dry out and become rubbery.

-• Adjust sweetness.
-Especially if using unflavored protein powder, add to the batter one or two tablespoons of maple syrup and ½ teaspoon of vanilla extract.
-This holds true also if you have the sweet tooth.
+• Adjust sweetness – If using unflavored protein powder, add to the batter one or two tablespoons of maple syrup and ½ teaspoon of vanilla extract.

-• Choose a good protein powder.
-The choice of a high quality protein powder is key for fluffy pancakes.
-Casein, whey-casein blends or plant protein powders are recommended, as they create a softer texture.
-Ensure the one you choose has high-quality ingredients and a flavor you enjoy—vanilla is my favorite.
+• Choose a good protein powder – Casein, whey-casein blends or plant protein powders create a softer texture.
+Choose one with high-quality ingredients and a flavor you enjoy.

 Meal prep and storage

-To store.
 Let the pancakes cool completely, then transfer them to an airtight container and store in the fridge for up to 4 days.
 When ready to eat, microwave for 30 seconds or warm them in a skillet over low heat.
-They are brilliant for breakfast meal preps.

-To freeze.
-Allow the pancakes to cool to room temperature, then arrange them in a single layer on a baking sheet and freeze for about 2 hours.
-Once frozen, transfer them to a zipper bag, ensuring they don’t stick together, and store for up to 2 months.
-When ready to eat, reheat in the microwave, skillet, or toaster until soft and fluffy.
+Allow them to cool to room temperature, then arrange them in a single layer on a baking sheet and freeze for about 2 hours.
+Once frozen, transfer them to a zipper bag, and freeze for up to 2 months.
+When ready to eat, reheat in the microwave, skillet, or toaster.

 Frequently asked questions